elleveldy/LED_box/README.md

 # LED_box

-Using FastLED.h library to control ws2812b LEDs.
+Using [FastLED](http://fastled.io/) library to control ws2812b LEDs.

 ## ArduinoMega
 Arduino code for making simple patterns.
 Not controlled by serial.